-Transradio Widens KHJ Quick on Trigger Foreign Coverage In Prison Escape Drama possibility that such distribution might cause misunderstanding regarding Havas' policies.
+Transradio Widens KHJ Quick on Trigger Econoign Coverage In Prison Escape Drama possibility that such distribution might cause misunderstanding regarding Havas' policies.
+"Havas is primarily interested in

 THE PRISON escapes at San Quentin, California, was the dramatization for the Calling All Cars from KHJ to the Don Lee network Jan.
 22, with a repeat later in the day to the entire CBS network.
 The broadcast recreated the sensational prison break in which four convicts assaulted the warden, and kidnaped four members of the State Board of Prison Terms and Paroles and two guards as hostages.